-This time around we are going to touch on the ritual of the Ceremonial First Pitch.
-Though this tradition has been longstanding the MLB, most fans do not know how or why it started.
+The Ceremonial First Pitch has been longstanding the MLB, but most fans don’t know how or why it started.

 On opening day two years later, the big wig owner of the Washington Senators wanted the golden opportunity to socialize with politicians from the capital which included the current administration of President William Taft.

 Before the game, the managers had been introduced and the home plate umpire handed the ball to Taft (who was an avid sports fan) and asked him to throw out the first pitch.